Exposing your skin to the sun is essential

 How to tan

-• Lying still: Taking the sun while lying down on your back or front is surely the most effective tanning method.
+• Lying still: Taking the sun while lying on your back or stomach is surely the most effective method.

 • Active tanning: I prefer remaining active while tanning.

-So, I often tan while riding a bike, while walking and running, even while doing outside chores.
+So, I tan while riding a bike, while walking and running, even while doing housework outside.

 I remove my top and I wear short pants, so I often need to get out of the city to do so.